 About the Exhibition

-Women have long been the creative force behind Native American art.
+Women have long been the creative force behind Native art.
 Presented in close cooperation with top Native women artists and scholars, this first major exhibition of artwork by Native women honors the achievements of over 115 artists from the United States and Canada spanning over 1,000 years.
 Their triumphs—from pottery, textiles, and painting, to photographic portraits, to a gleaming El Camino—show astonishing innovation and technical mastery.

 About the Native Exhibition Advisory Board

 In 2015, Jill Ahlberg Yohe and Teri Greeves, curators of Hearts of Our People: Native American Women Artists, formed the Native Exhibition Advisory Board—a panel of 21 Native artists and Native and non-Native scholars from across North America—to provide insights from a wide range of nations at every step in the curatorial process.